ubccr/ccrdocs/pages/howto/containerization.md

 export SINGULARITY_TMPDIR=/projects/academic/<your group name>/[username]/tmp
 ```

-This will ensure all large intermediate files are not being stored in your home directory leading to quota issues.
+This will also ensure all large intermediate files are not being stored in your home directory leading to quota issues.

 ### Pulling Images